Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL unguided - Mobile app innovation.md

 #### Exit criteria

--   You have a new Flight List page ready to be connected to the Flight List view model you will create next.
+-   You have a new Flight List page ready to be connected to the Flight List view model you will create next

 ### Task 3: Create a Flight List view model

 #### Tasks to complete

--   Add a new class named FlightListViewModel.cs to the ViewModels folder of the ContosoBaggage project.
+-   Add a new class named FlightListViewModel.cs to the ViewModels folder of the ContosoBaggage project

 -   Replace the contents of the file with this code:
     ```